 Using this trick, even if you are not able to locate faulted view in the debugger, you can grab an address of a suspicious view and change its appearance to provide a visual cue on screen

 As you can see I have changed the background color of view for which constraints were breaking and now it appears like this.

 To summarize, in order to avoid breaking constraints scenario you can follow some of the tips below :

 - Look at individual constraints and see if you have added them correctly

 - Watch out for incomplete as well as ambiguous constraint rules

 accessbilityIdentifierto uniquely identify views with breaking constraints in the debugger - this will help you easily locate view with breaking constraint just looking at the debug log

 - Make a symbolic breakpoint at

-- This is generic mistake for iOS newbies - when you create a view and add constraint to it programmatically, make sure to turn the autoresizing mask off by using
+- This is a generic mistake for iOS newbies - when you create a view and add a constraint to it programmatically, make sure to turn the autoresizing mask off by using

-[view].translatesAutoresizingMaskIntoConstraints = false.
-(When you do it in the storyboard or xibs, IB will turn this off automatically for you.)
+[your_view].translatesAutoresizingMaskIntoConstraints = false.
+(When you do it in the storyboard or xibs, Interface builder will automatically turn it off for you.)